oleobal/rockstar-interpreter/readme.md

 If it is a multiline instruction (block), we block (ha) after the tokenization, growing the AST until we reached root level again, at which point the AST is executed.

+### Non-conformities

+This is compared to the copy of the specification in this repository (`specification.md`), not the official one; this is just to avoid chasing a moving target.
+We are, of course, planning on making this list empty.

+ - Arithmetic is not fully functional yet
+ - Comparison is not fully functional yet
+ - Listening to `stdin` is not implemented (printing to `stdout` is)
+ - Else blocks are not implemented
+ - Functions are not implemented
+ - Text preprocessing is crude, and in particular targets even what is inside `""` quotes, which means string literals can get changed by the preprocessor (single quotes, for instance, are removed).
+The problem here is that to identify string literals means we have to already largely tokenize everything, to identify what is a string literal, because of poetic string literals.
+ - "inclusive" pronouns are present but not enabled.
+We are planning on an option to enable them.
+ - Type handling is largely ignored, but this is also because there is no way to manipulate types in the language, so that is a moot point.

 ### Venues for improvement

 We are trying to get feature complete as fast as possible, and then solve the issues uncovered along the way.